pavoni/resque-rate_limited_queue/README.md

 Or install it yourself as:

-    $ gem install resque_rate_limited_queue
+    $ gem install resque-rate-limited-queue

 ## Usage

 ### Configuration
 #### Redis
-The gem uses (https://github.com/kenn/redis-mutex "redis-mutex") which requires you to register the Redis server: (e.g. in `config/initializers/redis_mutex.rb` for Rails)
+The gem uses [redis-mutex](https://github.com/kenn/redis-mutex ) which requires you to register the Redis server: (e.g. in `config/initializers/redis_mutex.rb` for Rails)

 ```ruby
 RedisClassy.redis = Redis.new